CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 This folder contains various "models" used to create the Amiacs arcade cabinet.
 Such as 3D models, artwork, and Fritzing diagrams.

+## Amiacs Arcade Cabinet Prototype.skp

+3D CAD model of the original prototype cabinet.
+Created using [SketchUp](https://www.sketchup.com/).

+## Amiacs Arcade Cabinet v32.step

+A STEP file format export of the CAD model prior to the removal the export functionality from the personal version of AutoDesk Fusion 360.
+This export occurred at v32 of the Fusion 360 model.

 ## Amiacs Arcade.fzz

 Fritzing diagram representing the wiring of all the components in the cabinet.
 Created using [Fritzing](https://fritzing.org/).